Rudolph Maté

-Rudolph Maté (born Rudolf Mayer; 21 January 1898 – 27 October 1964) was a Polish-Hungarian cinematographer who worked in Hungary, Austria, Germany, and France.
-He collaborated with notable directors including Fritz Lang, René Clair, and Carl Theodor Dreyer, attracting notable recognition for The Passion of Joan of Arc (1928) and Vampyr (1932).
+Rudolph Maté (born Rudolf Mayer; 21 January 1898 – 27 October 1964) was a Polish-Hungarian cinematographer and film director, who worked variously in Hungary, Austria, Germany, France, and the United States.
+He was a five-time Academy Award nominee for his photographic work.

+In Europe, Maté collaborated with notable directors including Fritz Lang, René Clair, and Carl Theodor Dreyer, attracting notable recognition for The Passion of Joan of Arc (1928) and Vampyr (1932).
 In 1935, he relocated to the United States serving as a cinematographer on notable Hollywood films, including Dodsworth (1936), Foreign Correspondent (1940), and Gilda (1946).

 By 1947, Maté became a film director, with notable titles such as D.O.A.
 (1950), When Worlds Collide (1951), and The 300 Spartans (1962).

-Biography
+Early years

-Rudolph Maté was born on 21 January 1898 in Kraków (then in the Grand Duchy of Kraków, Austro-Hungarian Empire, currently in Poland) into an upper-class Jewish family.
-In 1919, he graduated at the University of Budapest having studied art.
+Rudolph Maté was born Rudolf Mayer on 21 January 1898 in Kraków (then in the Grand Duchy of Kraków, Austro-Hungarian Empire, currently in Poland) into an upper-class Jewish family.
+In 1919, he graduated at the University of Budapest (now Eötvös Loránd University) having studied art.

 He began working in the film industry as a laboratory assistant and an assistant cameraman for Alexander Korda at the Corvin Film Studio.
 The same year, Maté was appointed to the Communist Directory of the Arts, responsible for nationalizing the film industry.
 However, in 1920, these plans were abandoned after Miklós Horthy came to power and banned the Hungarian Communist Party.
 Korda, along with Maté, subsequently relocated to Vienna to work for Sascha-Film.

+Cinematography

+In Europe

 In 1924, Maté went to Berlin to work as a second unit camera operator for Erich Pommer.
 He later hired Maté as an assistant cinematographer to Karl Freund on Mikaël (1924).
 His influence on the film inspired Carl Theodor Dreyer to hire him as cinematographer on The Passion of Joan of Arc (1928).
 Maté's work has been praised as among the best of the silent film era, with film historian John Wakeman noting his high-contrast lighting brought out facial features on the actors with stark clarity.
 Wheeler Winston Dixon also noted Maté photographed "each shot with a radiant clarity, often using a halo 'iris' effect during Joan's close-ups, to accentuate her isolation and persecution during the trial.
 Often, Maté frames Joan slightly from above, looking down at her with a mixture of reverence and sadness, which also serves to suggest her powerlessness during her interrogation by the judges".

+His next collaboration with Dreyer was Vampyr (1932).
+The entire film was shot on location with numerous scenes shot in Courtempierre, France.
+During filming, Maté had shot some scenes that appeared blurry and fuzzy, after natural light had accidentally shone into the camera lens.
+Dreyer accepted the results, and had a gauze placed .9 m in front of the camera to recreate the effect.
+In addition, Maté collaborated with Fritz Lang and René Clair while in France.
+His reputation in Europe made him one of the most requested cinematographers that he accepted a contract with Fox Film Corporation.